lovebarnowls/introicb/static/Readme.txt

 See if you can figure out how to remove the penalty after triggering it
 e) Add user yang to the system
 f) Create emeritusmentor group
-g) Add user sam to emeritusmentor group
+g) Add user amanda to emeritusmentor group
-h) Remove user sam from sudo
+h) Remove user amanda from sudo
-i) Add user chris to sudo group
+i) Add user brotherz to sudo group
-j) User ivan has file on his folder called clickonthistomakeyourdreamscometrue.dll.
+j) User itguy has file on his folder called clickonthistomakeyourdreamscometrue.dll.
 It is unauthorized so remove it.
 k) remove unauthorized software by the name sqlite3
 l) Advanced - there is another file with the name 'thisisabackdoor.exe' on the server.
 It could be potentially used by the netcat utility program as a backdoor.
 See if you can find it and remove it